fr0zi/vbcpp-old/README.md

 - make.bat - compiling on Windows using Mingw32 compiler
 - make.sh - compiling on Linux using GNU GCC

-After that you will see file load3ds or load3ds.exe in current directory.
+After that you will see file vbcpp or vbcpp.exe in current directory.

 ### Running the code